 Your child is the best source of information in this situation.

-If you know your child is coming to Student Health and you would like to speak to our staff, the best thing to do is ask him to fill out a medical release form while he is in our office.
+If you know your child is coming to Student Health and you would like to speak to our staff, the best thing to do is ask them to fill out a medical release form while they are in our office.
 We will be happy to speak with you as soon as we are granted permission.

 Student Health functions as an urgent care clinic.
 Our mission is to take care of you if you are to get sick or injured while you are on campus.

-We do not take the place of your primary care physician, and do not manage chronic medical problems.
+We do not take the place of your primary care provider, and do not manage chronic medical problems.

-Patients can choose which provider they see and can request to see the physician at any time.
+We have four health care providers on staff at Student Health.
+Patients will see either a Physician, Family Nurse Practitioner, or a Physician Assistant.
+Patients can choose which provide they see and can request to see the physician at any time.